lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 # AZ-900 - Practice
 ## Concepts
 ---
-### Azure Portal
-- Use https://portal.azure.com to access the Azure Portal.
-- Use Azure Marketplace to find an offering to quickly deploy a WordPress website.
----
 ### Cloud advantages
 - Paying only for the capacity when needed, is an example of elasticity.